pingcap/community/challenge-Programs/performance-challenge.md

 **Heads-up:**

+- If you want to challenge vectorization function Issue（[TiDB #12105](http://github.com/pingcap/tidb/issues/12105), [TiKV #5751](http://github.com/tikv/tikv/issues/5751)), you can directly challenge the function tasks in the Issue without commenting on "/pick-up-challenge".
+Each time you successfully perform a function, you can submit a PR in the same format as the regular PCP PR (see Step 4 for more details).
+You have to note that the first line of the PR should be `PCP #12105` or `PCP #5751`.
+Each merged PR in the vectorization function Issue values 50 Contribution Credit.
+After all the vectorization function tasks are performed, the Issue will be closed.
 - The initial Contribution Credit of each individual participant or team is “0”.
 The participants need to gain “400” points in “Easy” issues so that they’ll be qualified to work on Issues in “TODO/Medium” and “TODO/Hard”.
 TiKV is a big codebase and takes some time to get familiar with, Easy issues are a great way to do that to plan larger future contributions.
 If you have significant upstream experience (Eg you wrote a gRPC library) talk to use and we can bypass this requirement.
 - Each individual participant or team can only pick up one Issue at a time.
 Folks working on larger issue might stumble into fixes for smaller, Easy, issues.
 That’s OK, submit those!
 But don’t overburden yourself, please!